redhat-cip/swift-ring-tool/README.md

         key = hash_path(account, container, obj, raw_digest=True)
         part = struct.unpack_from('>I', key)[0] >> self._part_shift  # self._part_shif = 32 - partition_power

     The keys (hash) of an object doesn't change, even when the partition power changes.
-The only thig that changes is the partition.
+The only thing that changes is the partition.

     You can test this with swift-get-nodes: